Stock Market: Sensex, Nifty ends in gain - East Coast Daily English

-Top gainers in the market were Mahindra&Mahindra, Kotak Bank, Bajaj Finance, SBI, Nestle,Shree Cements, ICICI Bank, ONGC and HDFC Bank.
-Zee Entertainment, NTPC, Bharti Infratel, Wipro, IndusInd Bank, Coal India and UPL were among the losers.
+The top gainers in the market were State Bank of India, Tata Motors, Tata Steel, Bajaj Finance, HDFC Bank, NTPC, Axis Bank, Bharti Infratel, Hindalco, UPL, Grasim Industries, , BPCL, and ICICI Bank .
+The top losers in the market were Hindustan Unilever, Bajaj Auto, Cipla, Nestle India, HCL Technologies TCS, and Infosys .

-The overall market breadth was extremely bullish as 1,658 shares ended higher while 860 closed lower on the BSE.
-Nine of 11 sector gauges compiled by the National Stock Exchange ended higher.
+The overall market breadth was extremely positive as 2,050 shares closed higher while 532 ended lower on the BSE.

 Post Your Comments